Exception Types, try, except, else, and finally

 ExceptionTypical cause in exam snippets

-NameErrorReading a name that is not defined
+NameErrorReading a name that is not defined in any scope

-TypeErrorWrong operand type or wrong function arguments
+TypeErrorWrong operand type, or wrong function arguments

-ValueErrorRight type, invalid value, such as int('abc')
+ValueErrorRight type, invalid value, e.g. int('abc')

 IndexErrorList, tuple, or string index out of range